-Hawks Tied atop Pioneer League Standings After Opening Homestand
+Hawks Tied Atop Pioneer League Standings After Opening Homestand

 • Discuss this story on the Pioneer League message board...

-- Touchdown Makes the Difference for Idaho Falls - Idaho Falls Chukars
+- Chukars Fall in First Road Test of Season - Idaho Falls Chukars

-- Miscues Doom PaddleHeads in 21-13 Defeat to Chukars - Missoula PaddleHeads
+- PaddleHeads Tally 22 Runs in 22-9 Route of Raptors - Missoula PaddleHeads

-- Ballers Come up 90 Feet Short, Lose 3-2 - Oakland Ballers

-- Fitz and CK Stay Hot in Third Straight Win - Glacier Range Riders

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.